Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * FBh: Will perform a "quick format" on the disk, by simply clearing the FAT and root directory areas.
 As with the other two new choices, the disk must have a valid FAT12 or FAT16 boot sector, otherwise a "Not a DOS disk" error will be returned.

 When the disk is actually formatted (choice 1..9), a MSX-DOS 2 boot sector will always be generated.

+See ["Floppy disks" in the user manual](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks) for details on support for floppy disks in Nextor.

 ### 2.8. _DOSVER (6Fh)